super-woo/SuperWoo/readme.txt

     = Installation from within WordPress =

         1. Visit **Plugins > Add New**.
-        2. Search for **Super Woo**.
+        2. Search for **Missing Addons for WooCommerce**.
-        3. Install and activate the springdevs_wma plugin.
+        3. Install and activate the `Missing Addons for WooCommerce` plugin.

     = Manual installation =

-        1. Upload the entire `springdevs_wma` folder to the `/wp-content/plugins/` directory.
+        1. Upload the entire `Missing Addons for WooCommerce` folder to the `/wp-content/plugins/` directory.
         2. Visit **Plugins**.
-        3. Activate the springdevs_wma plugin.
+        3. Activate the `Missing Addons for WooCommerce` plugin.

 == Screenshots ==

     1. Discount for product adjustment.
-    2. Bulk Discount
+    2. Cart discount adjustment
-    3. Cart discount adjustment
+    3. Bulk Discount
     4. Setting Page